-A little bit later, he describes how he was an orphan and he had been found in a shopping bag in one of the London railway stations.
+A little bit later, he describes how he was an orphan, found in a shopping bag in one of the London railway stations.
 Jack says to Lady Bracknell, “Yes, I lost both my parents.”
-And she says, “To lose one parent, Mr. Worthing, may be regarded as a misfortune.
+In response, she says, “To lose one parent, Mr. Worthing, may be regarded as a misfortune.
 To lose both looks like carelessness.
 Who was your father?
 He was evidently a man of some wealth.
 Was he born in what the radical papers call The Purple of Commerce, or did he rise from the ranks of the aristocracy?”—a lovely reversal of class position.

-One of the reasons he was writing all these plays, a great burst of creativity, was because he had a very expensive boyfriend (He was a homosexual.).
-His boyfriend was Lord Alfred Douglas, whom he called Bozie.
-They met in 1890 and became very close friends.
+One of the reasons Wilde wrote these plays, a great burst of creativity, was because he had an expensive boyfriend.
+His companion was Lord Alfred Douglas, whom he called Bozie.
+They met in 1890 and became close friends.
 Bozie was being blackmailed after a series of extremely indiscreet homosexual love affairs, which was strictly illegal at the time.
 It was Bozie who introduced Wilde to the London underworld of gay prostitutes.

 Bozie’s father, the Marquis of Queensberry, knew what was going on and hated Oscar Wilde bitterly, whom he regarded as perverting his son.
-So, the Marquis sent a series of insulting letters to Wilde, one of which accused him of being “a posing sodomite.”
+In response, the Marquis sent a series of insulting letters to Wilde, one of which accused him of being “a posing sodomite.”
 In reaction, Wilde sued him for criminal libel.
 This is in 1895, the year The Importance of Being Earnest had come out.
-Wilde apparently didn’t realize the seriousness of a prosecution of this kind.
+Wilde didn’t realize the seriousness of a prosecution of this kind.
 The Marquis of Queensberry hired a very high-powered legal talent, a man called Edward Carson, who later was to have a big British political career.
-Carson began collecting evidence from these teenage boy prostitutes to find that, in fact, Queensberry’s allegations could be substantiated.
-This trial had been going on for many days before Wilde’s own counsel said to him, “You must drop this case because evidence is now accumulating which is going to lead to your conviction, not his.”
+Carson began collecting evidence from these male teenage prostitutes to find that Queensberry’s allegations could be substantiated.
+This trial had been going on for many days before Wilde’s counsel said to him, “You must drop this case because evidence is now accumulating which is going to lead to your conviction, not his.”
 Sure enough, Wilde was arrested and charged with “Gross Indecency Between Males.”
-That was the charge.

 His first trial ended in a hung jury.
 Again, there was a decent interval in which he was, in effect, notified “If you want to go to Europe, you may do so.”
 He didn’t.
 He stayed.
 The second time, he was convicted and sentenced to two years in prison at hard labor.
-He went first to Pentonville, one of these model prisons I mentioned earlier, and then to Reading Gaol, where he wrote the poem “The Ballad of Reading Gaol.”
-He got out of prison after two years and spent the remainder of his life living in France in exile and died young, in 1900.
+He went first to Pentonville, a model prison, and then to Reading Gaol, where he wrote the poem “The Ballad of Reading Gaol.”
+Wilde was released from prison after two years and spent the remainder of his life living in France in exile, dying young, in 1900.